Made in China

 “We are outlaws now.”

 These are words that precisely no-one wants to hear, not in China, not with its hard labour sentences and fondness for the death penalty.
-Of all the Asian nations not to be an outlaw in, China is just about top of my list.
+Of all the Asian nations in which not to be an outlaw, China is just about top of my list.
 Yet, according to my guide Peter Cao, that is what we have become.